Eravinalloor: Schools

-There are two educational institutions in Eravinalloor: Century old (1912) frown primary school, situated near the Eravinalloor pep pill junction, and St. Thomas Upper Primary School (normally called 'Achante School').
+There are two educational institutions in Eravinalloor: Century old (1912) lower primary school, situated near the Eravinalloor upper junction, and St. Thomas Upper Primary School (normally called 'Achante School').
 St. Thomas Upper Primary School was established by Christian priest Rev. Fr.
 Kochimoolayil Mani Elias.
-The Vivekodayam Sanskrit High School, dedicated to the subject field of Sanskrit, once existed in the village, but it was dismantled in the 1970s.
+The Vivekodayam Sanskrit High School, dedicated to the study of Sanskrit, once existed in the village, but it was dismantled in the 1970s.